 APAC Weekly Summary

 Please refer to the attached PDF for the full report.

-• The MSCI Asia Ex Japan index (AAXJ) continues to make gains, rising to year-to-date highs.
-Major markets are trading constructively above logical support levels despite elevated distribution days.
-Focus on stocks that are trading above logical support and are close to pivot with rising relative strength.
+• The MSCI Asia Ex Japan index (AAXJ) breached its 50-DMA for the first time since April.
+Several major markets are breaking below their short-term moving averages.
+The clustering of distribution days alongside a break below key support levels is a cautionary signal.
+Focus on stocks that are trading above logical support and close to pivot with rising relative strength.

+APAC Weekly Summary